marmelab/react-admin/docs/CreateReactApp.md

 Your app is now up and running, you can start tweaking it.

-## Ensure Users Have The Latest Version
+## Ensuring Users Have The Latest Version

 If your users might keep the application open for a long time, it's a good idea to add the [`<CheckForApplicationUpdate>`](./CheckForApplicationUpdate.md) component.
 It will check whether a more recent version of your application is available and prompt users to reload their browser tab.